NavanithanS/phpswitch/README.md

-AUTO_RESTART_PHP_FPM=true   # Automatically restart PHP-FPM when switching versions BACKUP_CONFIG_FILES=true    # Create backups of shell config files before modifying DEFAULT_PHP_VERSION=""      # Default PHP version to use (empty means none)
+AUTO_RESTART_PHP_FPM=true   # Automatically restart PHP-FPM when switching versions BACKUP_CONFIG_FILES=true    # Create backups of shell config files before modifying DEFAULT_PHP_VERSION=""      # Default PHP version to use (empty means none) MAX_BACKUPS=5              # Maximum number of backup files to keep
 ```

 You can edit this file directly or use the built-in configuration menu.